maidsafe/temp_safe_network/README.md

         --name <name>             The name to give the spendable balance -o, --output <output_fmt>     Output data serialisation.
-Currently only supported 'json' -w, --pay-with <pay_with>     The secret key of a SafeKey for paying the operation costs --preload <preload>       Preload the key with a balance --sk <secret>             Pass the secret key needed to make the balance spendable, it will be prompted if not provided
+Currently only supported 'json' -w, --pay-with <pay_with>     The secret key of a SafeKey for paying the operation costs --preload <preload>       Preload with a balance
+        --sk <secret>             Pass the secret key needed to make the balance spendable, it will be prompted if not provided
         --xorurl <xorurl_base>    Base encoding to be used for XOR-URLs generated.
 Currently supported: base32z